 Time really does fly, it’s march already.
-I got a job back in September that required I commute from Santa Clara to San Francisco.
+I got a job back in September that required me to commute from Santa Clara to San Francisco.
 The only other alternative besides driving is to take Caltrain.
-It’s been 6 months and I am ready to share my experience.
+It’s been six months, and I am ready to share my experience.

 There is no WiFi on board Caltrain.
-My commute time is one hour and that means time to surf the web.
+My commute time is one hour, which means time to surf the web.
 Even though I have a 4G phone, AT&T’s coverage is spotty in some areas that Caltrain goes through.

 Train timings don’t sometimes make sense.
-In the morning I have to catch Caltrain from Sunnyvale because of timing difference.
+I have to catch Caltrain from Sunnyvale in the morning because of the timing difference.
 Not all trains make all stops.
 Especially the bullet train in the morning from Mountain View that makes very few stops.
-It is impossible to find parking at mountain view station after 7:40 am.
+Finding parking at the mountain view station after 7:40 am is impossible.